The KCC20Minter Contract

 KCC20 minter branch amount = old amount

-KCC20Minter allowance = remaining budget
+KCC20Minter issuance allowance = remaining budget

 after mint: